 Students majoring or minoring in physics can choose from a range of advanced courses.
 See a list of our courses and the schedule for when they are offered.

 Students participate in physics research with their professors as well as at other institutions across the United States.

-Discover what opportunities a physics major provides and begin to develop your own reasons for a career in physics.
+Discover what opportunities a physics major provides and view advising plans for a range of exciting careers.

 - Student interns for the Department of Homeland Security

 Wed September 14, 2016